aframevr/aframe/docs/introduction/index.md

 5. When you build something, share your project online and we'll feature it on [*A Week of A-Frame*](https://aframe.io/blog/)!

+6. Check out the demos from the A-Frame NYC Meetup group on their [workshop archive](https://roland-dubois.github.io/aframe-meetup-nyc/)

 Have fun!